vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 quences resulting from previous actions.
 (KA 4.335-39)

-SadaSiva is the form that, for Saiva theologians, most closely approxi mates the totality of Siva's active presence in the world.
+SadaSiva is the form that, for Śaiva theologians, most closely approxi mates the totality of Siva's active presence in the world.
 His several super imposed layers of mantras and powers successively manifest portions of  Siva's presence: the five faces accomplish the five fundamental activi ties, the six limbs extend his capacities, and the ten weapons enable him to  grant grace.
 Ultimately, even SadaSiva is a synecdoche for Siva's complete  nature, but it is the most comprehensive such form accessible to human  powers.

 SadaSiva is not the only form in which humans may perceive Siva.
 As  MaheSvara (the "Great Lord"), Siva takes on many aspects or embodiments  that are also manifest to humans.
 These aspects are distinct, individual  forms of Siva related to particular aspects of his being or to his specific  exploits in the world, and they are familiar to us through the iconic statu ary of Indian images and through the narrative descriptions of the puranas.10  The Rauravdgama, for instance, lists and describes thirteen typical forms  of MaheSvara: Sukhasana, SomeSa, Somaskanda, Vr§arQdha, Tripurari,  CandraSekhara, Kalahari, Kalyanasundara, Nrttamurti, Bhiksatana, Kankala,  Ardhanari, and Dak^inamQrti.11